Arattupuzha Velayudha Panicker

-Arattupuzha Velayudha Panicker, also known as Kallisseril Velayudha Perumal (7 January 1825 – 3 January 1874) was a 19th-century social reformer and warrior, known for his fight against many social evils prevalent in the state of Kerala.
+Arattupuzha Velayudha Panicker, also known as Kallisseril Velayudha Perumal (7 January 1825 – 3 January 1874), was a 19th-century social reformer and warrior, known for his fight against many social evils prevalent in the state of Kerala.
 He was born into an affluent Ezhava family known as Kallisseril, in the small independent province called Mangalam, near Haripad in Alappuzha district.

 Early life

 Arattupuzha Velayudha Panicker was born into the Kallisseril Tharavad (also known as the Valiya Kadavil family), in a small independent province called 'Mangalam', in Arattupuzha, Haripad, Karthikapally Taluk of Alappuzha district.
 Kallisseril was a wealthy and influential Ezhava family of the region, with a martial arts lineage.
-His maternal grandfather was Valiya Kadavil Perumal Chekavar, also known as Perumalachan.
+His maternal grandfather was Valiya Kadavil Perumal Chekon, also known as Perumalachan.
 Velayudha Panicker's mother was Perumalachan's eldest daughter.
 His father was Kuttithara Govinda Panicker, who hailed from Eruva, in Kayamkulam.

 Velayudha Panicker's forefathers were successful merchants, who had trade relations with Arab, Kutch and Sinhalese traders.
 The Kallisseril family owned their own cargo ships for foreign trade and, was the owners of acres of coconut plantations, paddy fields and farm lands around the region.

 Velayudha Panicker was home tutored and imparted a good education by his grandfather, Perumalachan.
 Velayudha Panicker became proficient in the languages Sanskrit, Malayalam and Tamil.
 In his adolescence, large wrestling matches and Kalari practices were organized by his grandfather in Arattupuzha.
 Velayudha Panicker grew up to be an expert in wrestling and became an exponent in the Kerala martial arts, Kalaripayattu.
 He excelled in swimming and was also an expert horseback rider.

 After the death of his grandfather, Velayudha Panicker inherited the family properties and took over the family rule.

-He married Velumbi, a member of the Varanappally family of Kayamkulam.
+He married Velumbi Panickathi, a member of the Varanappally Tharavad, which is a renowned Ezhava family of Kayamkulam.
 Velumbi and Velayudha Panicker had seven children.

 Legacy

 Arattupuzha Velayudha Panicker is considered to be the first notable person to challenge the Savarnas of Kerala, and it led to many legendary struggles on behalf of both women and men, against the upper caste domination.

 Arattupuzha Velayudha Panicker built a temple called the Mangalam Shiva temple (also known as Edakkad Jnaneswara Temple) in Arattupuzha.
 Built in 1852, the temple opened its door to people of all castes and religions.

-He built another Shiva temple at Cheruvaranam, Thanneermukkom in Cherthala, in 1854.

-In 1858, Arattupuzha Velayudha Panicker spearheaded the Achipudava Samaram (strike for the right to wear lengthy lower garment, extending below the knees, by the women of backward communities) at Kayamkulam.
+In 1859, Arattupuzha Velayudha Panicker spearheaded the Achipudava Samaram (strike for the right to wear lengthy lower garment, extending below the knees, by the women of backward communities) at Kayamkulam.
 He further organized the Karshaka Thozhilali Samaram, the first ever strike by agricultural labourers in Kerala, and succeeded.

 Ethappu Samaram of 1859 (strike for the right to wear upper cloth by the women of backward communities) led by Velayudha Panicker was a continuation of the Achipudava Samaram.